 - Processing of nanoelectronic devices and circuits

 The LNL team.
-Back row left to right: Bengt Meuller, Dmitry Suyatin, Natalia Volkova, Håkan Lapovski, Alexander Den Ouden, Sarah Mckibbin, Peter Blomqvist, George Rydnemalm, Johan Stjernholm, Mariusz Graczyk, Luke Hankin.
+Back row left to right: Bengt Meuller, Dmitry Suyatin, Natalia Volkova, Anders Kvennefors, Håkan Lapovski, Alexander Den Ouden, Sarah Mckibbin, Peter Blomqvist, George Rydnemalm, Johan Stjernholm, Mariusz Graczyk, Luke Hankin.
 Front row: left to right: Ivan Maximov, Janne Mårtensson, Sung Youn Ju.
 Photo: Ivan Maximov

 The process of establishing a new nano lab at Brunnshög in the north-east Lund is moving further as decided by the Board of LTH.